eporubin/basic-form-processing/form-processing.md

 * Again this is nearly identical to the previous example, we have just swapped the word POST to GET.
 * The difference is how the data is sent.
 With a GET request the data is sent as part of the URL.
-* When the user clicks the submit button, the browser will generate the following url:
+* When the user clicks the submit button, the browser will generate the  url like the following:

 ```
 http://localhost/CIT2202/somepage.php?uname=Fred&col=red